Is It Aggression or Is It Something Else? Reasons for Cat Aggression

 Preventing And Addressing Frustration

-One specific tip that I see frequently with clients: outdoor sources of frustration can be tough to address.
-You can’t really stop birds from flying into your yard.
+One specific tip regarding outdoor sources of frustration: You can’t really stop birds from flying into your yard.
 You can, however, make it so your cat can’t see them.
 Using a semi-transparent window film will allow light to get in but will obscure your cat’s view of the outdoors as long as nothing comes right up to the window.
 If that isn’t enough, you may want to consider a one way mirror film over part of the window to completely block your cat’s view without making it totally dark.

 Medical Reasons For Cat Aggression